tinelix/OpenDSE/README.md

 To use OpenDSE in GCC, you need to follow several steps:

-1. Install the `libasound2` development package from your distribution or build it [yourself](https://www.alsa-project.org/files/pub/lib/);
+1. Install the `libasound2` development package from your distribution:

 ```sh
 # Ubuntu / Debian